MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrulesequence-canonical-property.md

 api_type:
 - COM
 ms.assetid: c42f2539-f7d6-464a-a82c-f0ac51823168
-description: "A value used to determine the order in which rules are evaluated and executed."
+description: "A value used to determine the order in which rules are evaluated and executed.
+The evaluation order for rules that have the same value in this property is undefined."
 ---

 # PidTagRuleSequence Canonical Property